 Woof!
 Max is looking into the future, and says he sees “good times ahead”!

 We will continue to adhere to the recommended guidelines re: travel and the Covid pandemic.
 We hope that our fellow skiers stay well, and that any who may have contracted the disease have recovered.
 We are travelers at heart, and are looking forward to some fabulous trips through the Texas Ski Council.
-We also encourage you to stay in touch, for as we transition back to normalcy, Club St. Bernard is likely to plan a club trip or two, information about which will be added to these TSC trips!
+We encourage you to submit your Membership Applications and pay your club dues.
+It’s already time to make trip deposits, so be sure to hurry up and contact the Trip Leaders listed for each trip, and save a spot!
 Unfortunately, circumstances dictate that the TSC has voted to cancel the Sellaronda, Italy trip as well as the New Zealand trip.
 If there are further additions or deletions, they will be posted here as well as on the TSC website.

 How about a ski vacation in the land of Europe’s highest peak and the world’s first Winter Olympics?
 Chamonix, France, practically invented our favorite sport.
 This area is home to Europe’s highest peak, Mont Blanc.
 Today this fantastic area attracts skiers, hikers, tourists, and, need I say, shoppers, from all over the world.